annisasarah/iot-trainer-module-2019/README.md

 ### Preparation:
 We will use one PC or laptop to:
-- Install Arduino IDE
+- Install Arduino IDE on PC
-- Install XCTU
+- Install XCTU on PC
 - Create ThinkSpeak Account
 - Create 000webhost Account
+- Install HTTPS shortcut on Android Phone

 We also need to understand all the pin from our modules
 - NodeMCU ESP8266 pin: https://www.theengineeringprojects.com/2018/06/introduction-to-arduino-uno.html